Antiquities Coalition: Projects

 The Antiquities Coalition is leading the global campaign against cultural racketeering: the looting and trafficking of ancient art.
-This illicit industry is financing organized crime, armed conflict, and violent extremism around the world.
-It is erasing our past—and threatening our future.
+This industry finances organized crime, armed conflict, and extremism around the world.
 The Antiquities Coalition partners with leaders from the public and private sectors, tackles plunder-for-profit head on.
-Through independent research and outside collaborations, we develop and implement innovative and practical solutions, empowering communities and even countries in crisis.
+Through independent research and outside collaborations, they develop and implement solutions, helping communities and even countries in crisis.

 AC works with experts to analyze the illegal antiquities trade, which the Congressional Research Service has named as a major source of funding for the Islamic State of Iraq and the Levant.
 AC also builds archeological databases, and organizes conferences and roundtables, sometimes with Middle East officials responsible for the antiquities trade.
 In May 2015, the Antiquities Coalition organized the Culture Under Threat Conference in Cairo on the theft of antiquities.

 In June 2020, After pressure from many groups, including the Antiquities Coalition, Facebook announced new rules that would ban the exchange, sale, and purchase of all "historical artifacts" on its site and on Instagram.